 There are 70 contributing authors to WordPress.com who made around 4,969 commits.

 The company’s success lies in its constant development.
 Since the platform’s basic package is marketed as free for download, the number of high-profile contributors is constantly rising.
 The platform has 70 contributing authors who have written more than 430,000 lines of WordPress code.

 First held in San Francisco in 2006, WordCamps represent locally-organized conferences sponsored by Automattic, Inc. for the purpose of discussing everything related to WordPress.
-Since the platform is a free and open source, it relies on a strong community of contributors who take part in developing a WordPress site to service more than 75 million sites on the web.
-Holding events in 66 countries across the globe, WordCamps offer support for blogging newbies as well as to professional WP developers, consultants and others.
+Since the platform is free and open-source, it relies on a strong community of contributors who take part in developing a WordPress site to service more than 75 million sites on the web.
+Holding events in 66 countries across the globe, WordCamps offers support for blogging newbies as well as to professional WP developers, consultants, and others.
 The program includes scheduled lectures as well as less formal sessions and other activities.

 Spanish is a distant second with 5.1% of the posts.
 The stats illustrate the dominance of the English language on the internet.
 But WP claims that the future is bright for non-English speaking bloggers.
 It points to the platform’s continuing efforts to broaden the scope of languages being used by relying on a team of experts and open-source contributors.
 The third and fourth most commonly used languages are Indonesian (2.4%), and Portuguese (2.3%).

 WordPress blogs received 575 million comments in September 2019, according to the website’s statistics